ayaancdry/FinSight/README.md

 ## Author

-Built as a portfolio project for BNY Mellon Data Science Internship application.
+Built as a portfolio project for self growth.

-## License

-MIT License
+Ayaan Choudhury